anytizer/ocunit/FAQ.md

 A. Not officially.
 But if something is wrong, you can still request a new issue in [GitHub](https://github.com/anytizer/ocunit/issues/new).

-**Q. Why is OCUnit written in such a way?**
+**Q. Why is OCUnit written in such a descructive way?**

 A. The developer(s) of OCUnit believe that the website owner should be responsible for managing the user behaviour in the website.
 It includes data loss by accidental damage by staffs.
 For a better recovery of the website, the owner should not go through a hassle.
 So, catalog information is created first, and then the OpenCart database.

-OCUnit does not promise a full recovery; but the products are built from your memos.
+OCUnit does not promise a full recovery; but the catalog of products are built from your memos.

 **Q. How do I write memos?**